marilynpesantez/sample_repo/README.md

 # Insights Deep Dive
-### Category 1:
+### Sales Trends:

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **The company's sales peaked in November 2011 with 2,770 orders totaling $1,503,866.78 in monthly revenue.** This aligns with a universal peak in shopping and gift purchases leading up to the holidays.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Sales revenue tends to dip from December to February following a holiday boom.
+Revenue drops to its lowest point in February 2011 with $522545.56 in monthly revenue and 1,101 total orders** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+December 2010 to February 2011 is the only window with consecutive drops in monthly revenue.

 * **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.